-Students must retain their own primary health insurance, and the medical staff assists students in arranging this, if needed.
-Brevard College provides a secondary insurance policy that covers students only after the primary insurance has paid.
-The Director of Medical Services aids students in filing for insurance, but the student must initiate this process by seeing the medical services staff.
+Students must have a primary health provider, and Brevard College provides a primary insurance policy that covers students for most cases (please contact the Stamey Wellness Center for more information or visit the Brevard College website for a link to the UnitedHealthcare Policy details).
 Medical Services provides routine services without charge, but students must pay for such services as x-rays, lab tests, prescription medicines, and other procedures.